firedancer-io/firedancer/book/guide/getting-started.md

         \ v0.101.11815
 ```

-The `frankendancer-latest` tag will point at the most recent Testnet
-release of Frankendancer.

 ## Building
 Once dependencies are installed, you can build Firedancer.
 Because
 Firedancer depends on the Agave validator, this will also build some